 Diarrhea can be defined in absolute or relative terms based on either the frequency of bowel movements or the consistency (looseness) of stools.

-Frequency of bowel movements.
-Absolute diarrhea is having more bowel movements than normal.
-Thus, since among healthy individuals the maximum number of daily bowel movements is approximately three, diarrhea can be defined as any number of stools greater than three.
+Frequency of bowel movements: Absolute diarrhea is having more bowel movements than normal.
+Thus, since among healthy individuals the maximum number of daily bowel movements is approximately three, although some consider five or more bowel movements a day diarrhea can be defined as any number of stools greater than three, although some consider five or more bowel movements to be diarrhea.
 "Relative diarrhea" is having more bowel movements than usual.
-Thus, if an individual who usually has one bowel movement each day begins to have two bowel movements each day, then relative diarrhea is present-even though there are not more than three bowel movements a day, that is, there is not absolute diarrhea.
+Thus, if an individual who usually has one bowel movement each day begins to have two bowel movements each day, then relative diarrhea is present-even though there are not more than three or five bowel movements a day, that is, there is not absolute diarrhea.

 Get the latest treatment options.